Hope to go someday.

 Seattle - When completed in 1914 it was one of the tallest buildings in the world outside of New York; The Smith Tower remains a beloved Seattle landmark.
 Don't miss the 35th floor observation deck.

-Seattle - I've always been underwhelmed by architect Rem Koolhaas (*) and his giant doorstop books, but I will check it out someday: the new Central Library. (* Or is it Joshua Prince-Ramus??)
+Seattle - I've always been underwhelmed by architect Rem Koolhaas and his giant doorstop books, but the Seattle Central Library is kinda worth checking out.
 In the meantime, ponder on this critique.

 Vancouver - What you won't find here is The Rainbow House.
 The city thought it was an eyesore and destroyed it.
 Nice foresight there, Vancouver.
 Way to go.